visgl/deck.gl/docs/api-reference/deck.md

 padding: 10px;
 ```

-##### `useDevicePixels` (Boolean, optional)
+##### `useDevicePixels` (Boolean or Number, optional)

-When true, device's full resolution will be used for rendering, this value can change per frame, like when moving windows between screens or when changing zoom level of the browser.
+When `true` (default), it will use device's full retina/HD resolution for rendering, when `false`, it will use the same resolution as the screen window (CSS window).

+As an experimental API, a custom ratio (Number) can be set to be used instead of actual device pixel ratio.
+This allows using lower or higher resolution than CSS window for rendering.

 Default value is `true`.

 Note:

 * Consider setting to `false` unless you require high resolution, as it affects rendering performance.

+* When it is set to a high value (like, 4 or more), it is possible to hit the system limit for allocating rendering buffer, such cases will log a warning and fallback to system allowed resolution.

 ##### `gl` (Object, optional)